 if you like harem but all the girls win, this is the show for you, please I beg you all this is the best romcom in history of anime, although it is more to a parody and not to be taken serious, you will really enjoy this PEAK anime, I regret only knowing this anime this year and not early, the manga that is the original source is the best manga.
 IN conclusion, I have to admit that this is the best show for me this year, it show great comedy, humor and so much more than normal romance from other, you should really watch this!!!

 As a huge fan of the manga this adaption is all I could've asked for and more.
 The studio did a great job adapting the art style and giving us all the cute shots from the manga.
-The additions they made through both the animation and music/VAs gave even someone like me who knew what was going to happen something to love forward to.
+The additions they made through both the animation and music/VAs gave even someone like me who knew what was going to happen something to look forward to.
 The Kissing Zombies episode especially stood out as making the kissing scenes feel much more intense and intimate through the vibe of the music.
 I also loved seeing all the blushes and "hnngs" animated.
 All the VAs did a great jobwith their characters, each one really fit well which I think is very important for a show so reliant on liking all the characters.
 I truly do think this is peak "Romcom" in the literal sense of the word.
 We have the maximum "Rom" in the sense that there's an ever expanding cast of new love interests, but also with the way both Rentarou and all the girlfriends express their love.
 Rentarou is in to the maximum for being in love and doing everything he can for everyone he loves.
 As for the "Com" aspect I also think this series is extraordinarily funny especially later on.
 The original author does a really great job with snappy punchlines and visual gags that the anime does a decent job adapting.
 The anime is not quite as funny as the manga (especially not yet), but it still does a good job.
 This part of the story is probably one of the most "serious" sections of the story with things like Rentarou's first decision between Karane and Hakari, Shizuka's backstory, Nano's first date, and everything with Hahari, but it still manages to weave lighthearted and funny stuff throughout despite that.
 All in all, can't wait for S2 and to see more girlfriends, some of my favorites are coming up.

 Most rom-com with harem elements these days involve a protagonist with 3 or more girls throwing themselves at him.
 What if we get a show where a protagonist has to date 100 girls?
 It's not easy to focus a story about one guy and him potentially getting together with 100 girls.
 Think about it, the minimal amount of episodes the show needs would be 100 episodes, assuming one per girl per episode, yet we get just a 12-episode season.
 Obviously, the anime wasn't going t have the protagonist Rentarou Aijo accomplishing this goal.
 It hasn't even been accomplished in the manga yet.
 The promotional materialmade it clear that it's a harem seeker, with no reason other than for Rentaro to accomplish his goal.
 There's a deeper reason for that if you look no further than the synopsis.
 However, Rentarou's journey to capturing the hearts of 100 girls is far complicated than it looks.
 The show takes no more than one episode to make its point clear: for our main protagonist to fall in love with girls.
 This anime isn't deceptive and honestly never hides its intentions from day one.
 We also can't say Rentarou is a cheater by having 'affairs' as he is open about engaging in polyamory.
 As such, in a way, this anime deconstructs the typical tropes of a rom-com with our protagonist having relationships with multiple girls.
 He's not commited to one single female character and there's no route to 'best girl wins'.
 To emphasize this idea, the show bought together a variety of cast into the show ranging from tsunderes to the shy type, to mad scientist genius, and even the older mom type.
 Several of these characters are introduced from character promotional videos and we get standalone episodes to make each stand out.
 As with most rom-coms that mixes in with the harem genre, expect misunderstandings and a whole lot of drama.
 Concidentially, The 100 Girlfriends Who Really, Really, Really, Really, REALLY Love You runs on a script that has similar themes as Girlfriend, Girlfriend, another rom-com harem in the same season.
 Both are about a protagonist trying to build relationships with multiple girls at once.
 This show obviously extends that to far more than 4 girls and if we look at the bigger picture, it seemed to be the author's intention's from the start.
 Rentarou's first lovers includes Hakari and Karane in the first episodes.
 It's an important step for him to achieve his ultimate goal as these two forcefully bring out a side Rentarou himself didn't even realize.
 It's a test to see if he can truly fall in love.
 Because of the main intention of the show, the direction is fairly obvious and you really shouldn't expect anything else than the girls falling in love with Rentarou and vice versa.
 In fact, any significant character with a given name of the female sex falls for him for one reason or other.
 Even cold ice queens like Nano Eiai isn't immune.
 Against all odds, this show does carry an abundant amount of emotional content evident in some of the later episodes.
 Even though Rentarou wants to fufill his goal, he's also truly fallen for the girls he encounters, just in different ways and circumstances.
 He's also an honest person who doesn't lie, cheat, or manipulate to get what he wants.
 The show builds on his personality that tries to match with each girls through experimental-like episodes.
 Some of these episodes including going on individual dates while others have him deal with emotional problems in relationships.
 On one occasion, the show decide to throw logic out the window and turns our female cast into mindless lovebirds.
 You'll have to see and experience just how outrageous that turns out.
 However, I won't deny that this anime runs into repetitive gags and falls into many harem traps you can experience in similar anime.
 The predicable nature of the story also kills any suspense on why Rentarou will get along with because let's face it, he's there to get all the girls.
 It's one of those rom-coms that is too straightforward and aimed at an audience who can turn their brains off and experience what this anime is.
 Yes, you don't need much thinking to get how and why Rentarou wants to get 100 girlfriends to like him.
 Combining the asthetics of the manga and cherography, the anime adaptation faithfully brings our cast to life.
 It's a very colorful adaptation filled with cherry colors and playful vibe.
 The female cast is built with charisma in mind along with their overexaggerated expressions.
 It plays on their character personalities and evokes them during memorable moments.
 While Rentarou himself doesn't hold any distinctive features, he's often forced to react like how a harem protagonist would.
 Oh and I do want to mention this show has one of the more classy theme songs of the season.
 I'm not going to sit here and say sets the gold standard of a rom-com/harem.
 Obviously, it doesn't but with all the entertainment it offers, it deserves a spot on the must-watch season of 2023.
 And with more episodes coming, you can bet that Rentarou is on his way to get those 100 girlfriends.